USCbiostats/PopFeNO/README.md

 HB methods require hours to achieve a converged results so we also provide previously fitted results in the repository (use random seed to control the repeatablity).

 The summary plot re-transformed the log(CawNO) and log(DawNO) for a more meaningful interpretation.

-### Application of this package (in future)

-We want to present a direct comparison of the popular methods for FeNO data analysis.
-Researchers can view the performance and decide which to use based on their own data's characteristics.